 Long sounds are simply indicated by doubling the vowel or consonant.
 The extra-long sound is not indicated by any special mark, but among the consonants b d g count as singles, while p t k are doubles and pp tt kk are extra-long.

 Estonian belongs to the Finnic branch of the Uralic languages.
-It is not an Indo-European language.
+It is distantly related to Hungarian.